'Be anxious for nothing..." ~Philippians 4:6

 I don't respond well to pressure, threats, ultimatums, or manipulation.

-I learned that a long, long time ago.
+I learned all of that a long, long time ago.

 Safety and Care are my dear friends.